Annual percentage yield: Equation

 where e is the base of natural logarithms (the formula follows the definition of e as a limit).
 This is a reasonable approximation if the compounding is daily.
-Also, it is worth noting that a nominal interest rate and its corresponding APY are very nearly equal when they are small.
+Also, a nominal interest rate and its corresponding APY are very nearly equal when they are small.
 For example (fixing some large N), a nominal interest rate of 100% would have an APY of approximately 171%, whereas 5% corresponds to 5.12%, and 1% corresponds to 1.005%.

 United States

 For financial institutions in the United States, the calculation of the APY and the related annual percentage yield earned are regulated by the FDIC Truth in Savings Act of 1991: